ayan20985/skule-webring/README.md

 ### Join Process

+1. Fill in the student information form in [here](https://docs.google.com/forms/d/e/1FAIpQLSdL70J2n1XTJ9DRo2T2uL_Nzn7Jpl_HiuDwihizBAFw6JufzQ/viewform?usp=sharing&ouid=108594782023550487497).

-1. Add the webring widget to your website HTML (template below).
+2. Add the webring widget to your website HTML (template below).

-2. Fork this repository and add your information to the BOTTOM of the `members` array in `js/webring-data.js` following this format:
+3. Fork this repository and add your information to the BOTTOM of the `members` array in `js/webring-data.js` following this format:
    ```js
    {
      "name": "Your Name",